 WPSymposium offers a strong support community and assistance for users who need professional help.
 Social features of the plugin include:

 - Private Messaging

 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add features to your pages and posts using shortcodes.
+You can add social features to your pages and posts using shortcodes.

-Syndicate Your Content Across Many Channels
+Syndicate Your Content Across Multiple Channels

 Study Authority Sites In Your Niche

 Being able to monitor social media conversations allows you to discover and and perhaps even be inspired by what experts in your niche are doing.